Somyagarg0309/Java-Small-Codes/README.md

 <------------Inventory Management System---------->

-I created a Menu driven Enrollment Generator System with the following features: -
+I created a Menu driven Inventory Management System with the following features: -
 1. Issue Inventory Items:
 This option could lead to a section where you issue inventory items to various departments.
 You would input the necessary details such as the department, the no of units of inventory items (server, desktop,